We're an affiliate.

 Noise-cancelling featured headphones are expensive, agreed.
 Even though it’s a modern-tech feature, with the technology industry growing day by day, now it’s no more limited to a specific price tag.
 You will get to see plenty of headphones and true wireless earbuds with noise-cancellation.
 It is pretty obvious that with a different price range, the effect of noise-cancellation will vary as well.

 But if it’s any consolation, most of the latest headphones and earphones come with passive noise cancellation.
 This means they don’t completely eliminate outside noise but they do reduce surrounding sound to some extent, i.e. up to 20 dB.
 However, these numbers are fine for casual travel purposes but considering airways, active noise cancellation will offer you top-notch satisfaction.

 Passive Noise Cancellation is also referred to as passive Noise Reduction.
 The main difference between PNC and ANC is that in PNC, there is no electrical equipment involved in the noise reduction process.
 This makes the headphones much less expensive than the ones with ANC.

 Also, earbuds and headphones with PNC have more to do with the design.
 Noise reduction itself means that the ambient sound is trimmed to a certain limit and this is made possible by designing the earcups of headphones in such a way that it covers the whole ear.

-Although, you will be able to get better PNC experience with studio type and other professional yet in-budget headphones, it all narrows down to your personal preference.
-Some might even choose earphones/earbuds instead of over-ear music device.
+Although, you will be able to get a better PNC experience with studio type and other professional yet in-budget headphones, it all narrows down to your personal preference.
+Some might even choose earphones/earbuds instead of over-ear music devices.

 Active Noise Cancellation (ANC)